ntufar/UBL-View/README.md

-# UBL X-Ray
+# UBL View

-**UBL X-Ray** (or "The Glass Invoice") is a visual tool designed to "explode" complex UBL 2.1 / PEPPOL BIS electronic invoices into an interactive Sunburst chart.
+**UBL View** (or "The Glass Invoice") is a visual tool designed to "explode" complex UBL 2.1 / PEPPOL BIS electronic invoices into an interactive Sunburst chart.
 It helps developers, business analysts, and QA testers understand the structure and data of e-invoices without reading raw XML code.

 ## 🚀 Live Demo